xster/flutter-wiki/Early-Access:-Auto-Formatting.md

 To get a good formatting experience with Flutter, you must first adopt _trailing commas_.
 (The reasons are out of the scope of this article.)
 If you do not add trailing commas, the formatter will potentially significantly rearrange your code.

 The rule for adding a trailing comma is simple.
-Always add a trailing comma at the end of an argument list in constructors.
+Always add a trailing comma at the end of a parameter list in functions, methods, and constructors where you care about keeping the formatting you crafted.

-Here is an example:
+Here is a formatted example _with_ trailing commas:

 [[images/trailing_commas.png]]

+Here is a formatted example _without_ trailing commas: